-The Importance of IVR Phone System Voice Over
+The Importance of IVR Phone System and On Hold Voice Over

 Casting the right voice for your IVR phone system can make all the difference when it comes to fostering customer loyalty and deepening connection with your brand.
 Your brand’s auto attendant may be a customer’s first-ever point of contact with your brand.
+In fact, people who have gone out of their way to call your business happen to be among your best prospects.
 Whether that voice leaves a positive or negative impression can be a critical factor that determines whether the caller returns to you in the future or takes their business elsewhere.

-What qualifies a voice as the ‘right’ choice for your IVR phone system, however, will be contingent upon a number of factors that are unique to your company and, ultimately, your brand.
-Here, we’ll investigate how the IVR voice you choose will function as a tool for reinforcing your sonic brand, as well as important considerations to have in mind as you choose the best IVR voice over to please customers and serve as your brand spokesperson.
+What qualifies a voice as the ‘right’ choice for your on hold and IVR phone system, however, will be contingent upon a number of factors that are unique to your company and, ultimately, your brand.
+Here, we’ll investigate how the IVR voice and on hold messaging you choose will function as a tool for reinforcing your sonic brand, as well as important considerations to have in mind as you choose the best IVR voice over to please customers and serve as your brand spokesperson.

 In this article, you’ll learn: